Document legalization

 Document approval certificate (Apostille)

-If a legal document was issued in one of the countries, which acceded to the Hague Convention in 1961, the documents must be certified with an Apostille.
-This Apostille is issued by the institutions of the authorised foreign state.
+If a legal document was issued in one of the countries, that acceded to the Hague Convention in 1961, the documents must be certified with an Apostille.
+This Apostille is issued by the institutions of the authorized foreign state.
 Their list is available here.
 Document approval certificate (Apostille) is done by notaries of the Republic of Lithuania or in diplomatic embassies or consular posts if one is abroad.

 Double legalization

-To legalize documents in Lithuania you have to address Lithuanian Ministry of Foreign Affairs, location: J.Tumo-Vaižganto g.
+To legalize documents in Lithuania you have to address the Lithuanian Ministry of Foreign Affairs, location: J.Tumo-Vaižganto g.
 2, Vilnius (entrance on the left side of the Ministry).

 Applicants’ admission times: